Cluj Napoca

 Internal and external links

 Cluj-Napoca has one airport – the “Avram Iancu Cluj International Airport” – and it offers both internal and external flights.
 The internal ones are to Bucharest, Timișoara, Iași.
-Tarom and WizzAir are the airlines that have direct flights to Spain.
+Tarom and WizzAir are the airlines that have direct flights to the UK, Spain, Italy, Greece, Dubai…and almost every country in Europe.

 There is also the option of traveling by train, from Cluj-Napoca there are daily trips that connect the city to Bistrița, Bucharest, Gura Humorului, Iași, Oradea, Satu Mare, Sighetu Marmației, Suceava, Timișoara and other cities in Romania.

-If you like music festivals, in Bucharest you will find one to your taste, regardless of the style of music you prefer.
-Here you have a list with some of them, but you should know that every weekend there are events for all tastes.
+If you’re a music festival enthusiast, in Cluj Napoca you’ll find one to your taste, no matter what music style you prefer.
+We’ll list a few of them below, but you should know that every weekend there are events for all preferences.

 • Untold – the largest music festival in Romania.
 It usually takes place at the beginning of August.